-The feature was added in Erlang 5.7.5/OTP R13B04.
+Support for overloading of macros was added in Erlang 5.7.5/OTP R13B04.

-A macro ?Func(Arg1, ..., ArgN) with a (possibly empty) list of arguments results in an error message if there is at least one definition of Func with arguments, but none with N arguments.
+A macro ?Func(Arg1,...,ArgN) with a (possibly empty) list of arguments results in an error message if there is at least one definition of Func with arguments, but none with N arguments.